- Home

 The confidence to stand up and perform short pieces in front of an audience by:

-- Regularly performing work back to the class during lessons
+- Regularly performing work back to class during lessons

-A critical nature that is able to evaluate strengths and weaknesses by:
+A critical nature that can evaluate strengths and weaknesses by:

 - By taking part in written activities that develop critical and analytical writing skills

-- Listening to regular feedback from teachers or peers that will help them improve their work
+- Listening to regular feedback from teachers or peers will help them improve their work

 KS3 Drama Curriculum